InstituteforInformationIndustry/MAVLink-Connect-UAV-AutoTakeOff/README.md

 		__How to use __

 			1.Goto APM_MAVLink.c's Path to make
-			2.Open a terminal嚗nd go to APM_MAVLink.c's Path
+			2.Open a terminal，and go to APM_MAVLink.c's Path
 				$ sudo ./a.out
 			3.Open another terminal and waiting 5 second
 				$ sudo screen /dev/ttyUSB0 57600